 The only individuals with access to Salesforce are our Head Office team, which consists of:

-Managing Director, Marketing Manager, Finance Manager, Events Co-ordinator, Business Administration Apprentice and our Founder.
+Managing Director, Operations Manager, Finance Manager, Events Co-ordinator and our Business Administration Apprentice.

 Each individual has their own password to access Salesforce and the platform is never accessed from a shared computer.
 All computers in the Head Office and Finance Office have inbuilt security software which covers malware, viruses and any potential security breaches.